isaacg1/isaacg1.github.io/project-ideas.md

 **First step**: Implement this policy.
 Compare it against SRPT-k.
 Fiddle around with job size distributions, loads, and a and b thresholds to find a relatively large separation (0.1% is normal, 1% is good).

 **Future steps**: Use a Nudge-style argument to prove that if a is small enough and b is large enough, the Flip-3 policy has lower mean response time than SRPT-2.

+### Scheduling in the low-load limit

+**Setting:** The known-size M/G/k, under low load.

+**Intuition:** The dominant term comes from jobs arriving alone, then two-job interactions, etc. We find which policy is optimal, for which number of jobs.
+It's similar to the no-arrivals setting, for which SRPT-k is optimal, but more stochastic.

+**Basics:** For at most k jobs, there are no nontrivial decisions.
+For k+1 jobs, just be sure to serve the smallest job.
+For k+2, it becomes nontrivial.

+**First step:** If k=2, and we consider 4-job sequences, I believe we find that we must serve the smallest pair of any 3 jobs.
+Confirm?

+**Future steps:** Is SRPT-2 uniquely optimal at low load?
+Is SRPT-k?
+Expand to dispatching, MSJ, unknown sizes?

 ### M/G/k response time lower bounds (known size)